The following description is a summary of our methodology. For more detail, please see our Methodology page.

 Comscore’s Total Digital Population Data (provided by Comscore Multi Metrix (R), representing an unduplicated measure of digital audiences across desktop and mobile platforms) is viewable as a proportionally-sized bubble around each news/information source on the Media Bias Chart.
 Pro users who purchase the Comscore add-on can view and download numerical data as well.

 We hope you enjoy exploring our data on the Media Bias Chart, and we’ll keep adding as much as we can to it as our company grows.
 If you want to help us grow and get access to the most updated downloads of the Media Bias Chart all the time, please consider becoming a member!

 The Interactive Media Bias Chart® (“IMBC”) is a data visualization displaying both bias and reliability ratings for news and “news-like” content.
-Source types now include Web/Print, Podcast, and TV/Video Programs.
-Our politically balanced team of human analysts has rated over 17K content samples, 50,000 data points, and 1000+ sources.
-Ratings are continuously updated and expanded by our team.
+Source types include Web/Print, Podcast, and TV/Video Programs.
+Our politically balanced team of human analysts allow us to continually add new rated sources and update current ones.

 Please note: Comscore audience size data is only available as additional add-on for pro editions of the chart.